Solving Sudoku puzzles

 end

-This is a key part of creating sudoku puzzles of varying levels of difficulty, as the number of cells removed can affect the difficulty of the puzzle.
+This is a key part of creating Sudoku puzzles of varying difficulty levels, as the number of cells removed can affect the difficulty of the puzzle.

 function count_solutions(grid, limit=2)